 So there you have it.
 These are the foundational areas to emphasize if you want to maximize your endocrine system and testosterone fellas.
 Before you go looking at getting some underground “gear” that most likely will have negative consequences and potentially damage your endocrine system permanently, or looking at an HRT program to fix your Low T symptoms, address the foundational things here first.
 This especially goes true if you are under the age of 30.

 For those of us older guys who can’t avoid the aging of our glands and father time itself, it is however sometimes necessary and smart to consider at one point a doctor supervised Hormone Replacement Therapy program to preserve what we have.
-But even then, it is still just as important to implement these mentioned areas of importance to have a strong foundation for our body.

 We are given one to live in so let’s make the best we can and live life to the fullest while we can.